zeineb12/higgs_boson/README.md

 ### Dataset :
-Dataset available under this link: https://www.kaggle.com/c/higgs-boson/data it cannot be uploaded because of its size.
+Dataset available under this link: https://www.kaggle.com/c/higgs-boson/data

+It cannot be uploaded because of its size.

 ### Result:
 We got a score of 81% in crowdAI.